prajjwal531/AMAZON-AWS/Readme.md

  1. SecurityGroups: This enables incoming and outgoing traffic to and from resources.
  2. EC2 Instance: These are the environments being created.
  3. Load Balancer: It serves as parent for all EC2 instances and distribute the traffic based on load.
+ 4. RDS DB (MySQL): This database is created to store transaction made by sample webapp.

 Specifications of data.yml:
         EC2-Instance > InstanceX: This has all required parameters needed to create EC2-Instance. we can define as many instance we want to create.